dyGiLa/dyGiLa/README.md

-### dyGiLa -- dynamical simulation of GL Effective Theory
+### dyGiLa -- dynamical simulation of p-wave GL Effective Theory
-HPC software for simulating the order parameter dynamics of superfluid Helium-3 with Time-Dependent Ginzburg-Landau (TDGL) effective theory.
+HPC software for simulating the order parameter dynamics of p-wave Time-Dependent Ginzburg-Landau (TDGL) effective theory for superfluid Helium-3.
 This software is being developed as part of the STFC-funded project Quantum-Enhanced Superfluid Technologies for Dark Matter and Cosmology (QUEST-DMC).

 dyGiLa started as a descendant of `onsim` developed by Dr. Asier Lopez-Eiguren.